100 The World of Biology (4)

 150 Introduction to Marine Biology (4)

 An introduction to the organisms and communities of marine and estuarine areas.
 Students examine the basic physical and ecological processes that are pertinent to marine habitats and the diversity of marine organisms and ecosystems.
 Includes field and laboratory identification of local organisms and investigations of local field habitats.
 Designed for non-science majors. $50 lab fee.
-Offered each fall.
+Offered every fall.

 200 Principles of Biology III: The Diversity of Life (4)

 Completes the introduction to the life sciences for Biology majors with a survey of all major lineages of organisms on the planet, including bacteria and archaea, fungi, plants, protists, and animals. $50 lab fee.
 Prerequisite: BIO 130 or BIO 132 and sophomore status or higher.
-Offered each fall.
+Offered every fall.

 201 Microbiology for the Health Sciences (4)

 This course is intended for those students enrolled in the joint Nursing Program with the Sentara College of Health Sciences and is an introduction to the science of the biology of microorganisms as applied to health care settings. $50 lab fee.
-Prerequisite: CHEM 130.
-Offered every fall or on demand.

 202 Human Nutrition (4)